Paris, B.A. Behind Closed Doors. HarperCollins London, 2016. F;6/17.

 (REAL spoiler alert) Jack of course is an uber-textbook psychopath who marries Grace with the idea of imprisoning innocent childlike Millie in a terrifying red basement room and delighting in her suffering.
 Any fun one has reading this story involves the mind games between Grace and Jack as she attempts to escape his clutches and prevent Millie’s real-life nightmare.
 But OMG clever Jack is always one jump ahead.
 It’s intriguing (but you’d have to be more histrionic and credulous even than me to call it terrifying) to see poor Grace stuck: she desperately needs to, but can’t, get anybody to believe her as Jack steamrollers all escape routes with the idea that Grace is a schizophrenic full of outrageous delusions.
 (End spoiler alert)

 And then of course in the end we find out who finally outsmarts who and wins.
 Fun, hm?

 You could try to inject some significance into the experience if you thought that the plot was designed to show us (using an exaggerated version) that control of other people goes on everywhere and all the time and mostly goes unrecognized because it seems to be part of human traffic, or really is a part of human traffic.
 I think it was Mary Gaitskill who said that every relationship involves power in some way, and to me that’s interesting: if it were true it wouldn’t mean that power in a relationship always operates in one direction only, or that it isn’t at least partly benign.
 Protective, say.
 But trying to burrow deep into the significance of Behind Closed Doors I didn’t come up with a whole lot of evidence that Ms Paris (she’s female) intended such ideas, even unconsciously.

-Overall I was fine going along on this thriller ride, and to take a rest from all the big heavy intellectual stuff that we all prefer……..
+Overall I was fine going along on this thriller ride, to take a rest from the big serious literary stuff we all prefer……..
 7.3/7.5